nats-io/nats-rest-config-proxy/README.md

 The NATS REST Configuratinon proxy operates using a data directory a configuration file, and a publish script.

-The process is fairly simple:
+The process is straightforward:

-1. Add or update a temporary configuration using the REST API.
+1. Launch the NATS REST Configuration proxy and specify the Authorization configuration file you'd like to modify.
+2. Use the REST API to modify users and permissions.
-2. Take a snapshot to save the current work in the data directory
+3. Take a snapshot.
+This saves the current work in the data directory.
-3. Invoke the publish command to copy a snapshort into the configuration file and invoke the optional publish script.
+4. Invoke the publish command to copy a snapshot into the configuration file and invoke the optional publish script.

 ### Why a script